 Is there a deadline for submission of applications?

-Yes, the application deadline is 2/15/2017.
+Yes, the application deadline is 2/15/2019 for high school applications and 02/01/2019 for undergraduate applications.
 Note: Partial applications that are not completed by the deadline will not receive further consideration.
-The STEP-UP application is available online from 11/15/2016 through 2/15/2017.
+The STEP-UP application is available online from 10/15/2018 through the respective end dates.

 Can I update my application from last year?